2015 Annual Performance Plan

-I am pleased to present the Federal Deposit Insurance Corporation’s 2014 Annual Performance Plan that outlines our goals and priorities for the year.
+I am pleased to present the Federal Deposit Insurance Corporation’s 2015 Annual Performance Plan that outlines the FDIC’s goals and priorities for this year.

-The U.S. economy and the banking industry are gradually recovering from the financial crisis.
-Capital levels, liquidity, asset quality, and earnings for insured institutions have all improved.
-Although the underlying trends are positive, the FDIC will remain vigilant and is prepared to address any unexpected problems that may arise.
+The 2014 Annual Report described the FDIC’s wide variety of accomplishments in fulfilling its core mission responsibilities last year.
+In 2015, the FDIC expects the U.S. economy and the banking industry to continue their gradual recovery from the recent financial crisis.
+Capital levels, liquidity, asset quality, and earnings for insured institutions have all improved, but the FDIC will remain vigilant and prepared to address any unexpected problems that may arise.

 Martin J. Gruenberg